Autumn Woodland Halnaker Woods

 It is delightful to be returning to the South East, having spent part of my childhood in Folkestone, where my parents still live.
 I felt called to become a minister when I was 16 and so my Local Preachers training began in Kent.
 Since then, in following that sense of call, I have worked and studied, first as a Lay Worker and then as a Minister around the country, including in Warwickshire, Cambridgeshire, East Yorkshire, Hertfordshire, the West Midlands and now in East Sussex.

-Autumn 2020 sees me beginning my 16th year of ordained ministry and my 3rd appointment in the Superintendent’s role.
-It is always a privilege to meet, worship with and love the congregations and communities I have lived with over the years and I look forward to doing that here too.
+Autumn 2020 saw me begin my 16th year of ordained ministry and my 3rd appointment in the Superintendent’s role.
+It is always a privilege to meet, worship with and love the congregations and communities I have lived with over the years and I am enjoying doing that here too.

 I am married to Catherine, who is a former eye nurse and now works as the Operations Manager for a Methodist Circuit in Warwickshire.
 We share our lives with a cat who demands our time and attention.